 An intermediate host, the flea or some species of small rodents, is required.
-Dipylidium caninum, the common tapeworm of the dog, causes few problems in the adult host but can result in digestive upsets and stunting of growth in puppies.
-The intermediate host of Dipylidium is the flea.
+Dipylidium caninum, the common tapeworm in dogs, causes few problems in the adult host but can result in digestive upsets and stunting of growth in puppies.
+The typical intermediate host of Dipylidium is the flea.

 Echinococcus, another type of tapeworm, is important because it is zoonotic, meaning humans can be infected.
-Sheep and sometimes man can act as the intermediate hosts in which the immature forms of Echinococcus develop inside hyadatic cysts in various organs.
-In man, these cysts can involve the lungs or brain.
+Sheep and sometimes humans can act as the intermediate hosts in which the immature forms of Echinococcus develop inside hydatid cysts in various organs.
+In humans, these cysts can involve the lungs or brain.

 Cestode tapeworms are usually found in adult dogs and cause few problems.
-Puppies are occasionally infected and, depending on the type of worm involved, the large number of worms can cause intestinal blockage
+Puppies are occasionally infected and, depending on the type of worm involved, a large number of worms can cause intestinal blockage.

 What are mobility problems?

 This is a general term for changes in the joint, which can be caused by abnormal wear and tear.
 This occurs when the cartilage is worn away faster than it can be replaced.
-The cartilage in our joints acts like a cushion to protect the bones.
-When it becomes worn, the joint will become stiff, mobility is decreased and pain and disability are prone to develop.
+The cartilage in our joints acts like a cushion to protect the bones and when it becomes worn, the joint will become stiff, mobility is thus decreased and pain and disability are prone to develop.

 Mobility problems are not curable, but it is possible to manage it and prevent it from becoming worse.
 Early detection and management are very important.